brson/tikv/README.md

 ## Setting up a development workspace

 The TiKV codebase is primarily written in Rust, but has components written in C++ (RocksDB) and Go (gRPC).
 To provide consistency and avoid opinion-based arguments, we make extensive use of linters and automated formatting tools.
-Additionally, due to Rust's youth we are currently utilizing nightly builds which provide access to many useful features.
+Additionally, we use nightly builds which provide access to many useful features.

 ### Checking your prerequisites